All of Boris Johnson's greatest achievements in office

 ...

-Sorry, we're struggling to find any (OK, maybe the Covid vaccine rollout was good).
+Sorry, we're struggling to find anything of note (OK, maybe the Covid vaccine rollout was a good thing for the country).

 Anyway, see you later Mr Johnson.
-We can only wait in dread as to what Sunak or Truss have install for us.
+Close the door on your way out.
+We can only wait in dread to see what Truss has in store for us all.

 Have your say in our news democracy.
 Click the upvote icon at the top of the page to help raise this article through the indy100 rankings.